top of page

 • Reduces cravings for sweets, carbs, and comfort foods

-• Lessens emotional/stress eating and “food addiction” patterns
+• Decreases emotional/stress eating and “food addiction” patterns

-• May support 5–10% body weight reduction over 6–12 months (stronger when combined with bupropion, diet, and exercise — as in Contrave studies)
+• May support 5–10% body weight reduction over 6–12 months (strongest when combined with bupropion, as in Contrave studies, plus diet and exercise)

-• Helps with leptin resistance and hedonic hunger without stimulant side effects
+• Helps address leptin resistance and hedonic hunger without stimulant-like side effects

 Autoimmune, Inflammatory & Pain Support

-• Reduced flare frequency and severity in conditions like Hashimoto’s, rheumatoid arthritis, fibromyalgia, Crohn’s, MS, or complex regional pain syndrome (based on observational reports)
+• Reduced flare frequency and severity in conditions such as Hashimoto’s thyroiditis, rheumatoid arthritis, fibromyalgia, Crohn’s disease, multiple sclerosis, or complex regional pain syndrome (based on observational reports and small studies)

-• Lowered chronic pain (especially central/nerve-related or fibromyalgia-type)
+• Lowered chronic pain, especially central/nerve-related or fibromyalgia-type pain

 • Improved fatigue, brain fog, and overall quality of life in inflammatory states

-• Calms glial cell activation → helps with neuroinflammation and “sickness behavior”
+• Calms glial cell activation, helping reduce neuroinflammation and “sickness behavior”

 Many people report subtle but meaningful changes — fewer cravings and more control around food, plus a noticeable drop in daily pain/inflammation — after 4–12 weeks of consistent low-dose use.